mcci-catena/docker-iot-dashboard/README.md

 Node-RED | `/dashboard-data/var/lib/node-red`
 InfluxDB | `/dashboard-data/var/lib/influxdb`
 Grafana | `/dashboard-data/var/lib/grafana`

-To make things more specific, most of the description here assumes use of Microsoft Azure.
-However, I have tested this on Ubuntu 16 LTS without difficulty (apart from the additional complexity of setting up `apt-get` to fetch docker, and the need for a manual install of `docker-compose`).
-I belive that this will work on any Linux or Linux-like platform that supports docker, docker-compose, and node-red.
-It's likely to run on a Raspberry Pi 2, and it might even run on a C.H.I.P. computer... but as of this writing, this has not been tested.

 ### Reuse and removal of data files
 Since data files on the host are not removed between runs, as long as you